Betamax: In popular culture

 In the 1983 David Cronenberg film Videodrome, the character of Max Renn grows an opening in his belly that accepts Betamax videocassettes.
 The Betamax format was chosen because the cassettes were slightly smaller than VHS cassettes, and thus made the prosthetics easier to construct.

+In the second episode of BBC comedy The Mighty Boosh's second season (broadcast 2005), the Betamax Bandit features as an antagonist.
+In the episode, the Betamax Bandit is a monster whose form is primarily composed of Betamax tape material.

-In the 2006 episode of Doctor Who entitled The Idiot’s Lantern, the Tenth Doctor beats the episode’s main enemy and entraps her for all eternity in a videotape he created thirty years too early as the episode is set in 1953.
-He shrugs off the effect it will have on the timelines as he calls it “just Betamax”.
+In the 2006 episode of Doctor Who entitled The Idiot's Lantern, the Tenth Doctor beats the episode's main enemy and entraps her for all eternity in a videotape he created thirty years too early as the episode is set in 1953.
+He shrugs off the effect it will have on the timelines as he calls it "just Betamax".

 In the Cowboy Bebop episode "Speak Like a Child", Jet and Spike receive a Beta tape in the mail intended for Faye.
-Jet and Spike visit a shop in hopes of finding a Betamax player, which they do, but it is subsequently damaged beyond repair by Spike’s impatience with the old device.
+Jet and Spike visit a shop in hopes of finding a Betamax player, which they do, but it is subsequently damaged beyond repair by Spike's impatience with the old device.

 In the 2008 Pixar movie WALL-E, WALL-E watches some excerpts of the film Hello, Dolly! on what is presumed to be an old Betamax tape.
 However close inspection of the shot shows that it is really a BetacamSP cassette, which may be an error on the filmmakers' part.

 The Tagalog song "Betamax" by the Filipino band Sandwich from their fifth studio album in 2008 entitled Marks the Spot talks about an era in the Philippines before the advent of the Internet, MP3s, and DVDs, and the only widespread video format was Betamax.
-Also in the Philippines, Betamax refers to the popular cubed street food made of chicken or pork's blood served in skewers which bear a crude resemblance to Betamax cartridges.
+Also in the Philippines, Betamax refers to the popular cubed street food made of chicken or pig's blood served in skewers which bear a crude resemblance to Betamax cartridges.

 In 2017, in Despicable Me 3, the villain Balthazar Bratt, whose look, culture, accessories and weapons date from the 80's, yells "Son of a Beta max" at his opponent Gru.

 In 2019, episode 3, season 1 of Good Omens, a prophecy is mentioned from the book of Agnes Nutter book of prophecies saying: "Do not buy Betamax," and referring to the year 1972.